austinesmith/cdk-and-vuejs-in-s3/README.md

 ## Tear Down Instructions:

-**1. Return the AWS account to its original state at the start of this demonstration** **1.
-Reverse all changes made during deployment and return the AWS account to its original state**
+**1. Reverse all changes made by the deployment returning the AWS account to its original state**
   * In the `*/cdk-and-vuejs-in-s3/demo-cdk` directory run `cdk destroy`
   * The `cdk destroy` command will automatically reverse all the changes made to the AWS account by the deploy command
   * CloudFormation templates define how resources are provisioned within the AWS account, but they are stored in a stack data structure until they are explicitly removed